RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #19

+Had a quick bagel to hold me over until lunch.
+Trying to avoid grabbing a snack in the next two hours before lunch time.
+And just starting my third water too.

 ## #18

 Finished my second water for the day and going to grab a third.
 I also ended up